HannaHojaiji/EE-209AS/index.md

 * [References](#references)

 ### Introduction
 The seamlessing pairings of off-the-shelf Internet-of-Things (IoT) wearable sensors eanble user to read sensor data from multiple devices at once without too much difficulty.
 However, the lack of user attentions may lead to inaccurate sensor data collection and loss of devices by adversaries.
-To address this security vulnerabiility in body sensor network while maintaining the conveiences of Internet-of-Things wearable sensors, a same-body authentication and verification system is required.
+To address this security vulnerabiility in body sensor network while maintaining the conveiences of IoT wearable sensors, a same-body authentication and verification system is required.

 <a href="#table">Back to Table of Contents</a>